openmainframeproject/cobol-programming-course/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-# Description
+## Proposed changes

 Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Please also include relevant motivation and context to communicate to the maintainers why we should accept this pull request.

 Fixes # (issue)

 ## Type of change

-Please delete options that are not relevant.
+What type of changes does your PR introduce to the COBOL Programming Course? _Put an `x` in the boxes that apply._

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (change which fixes one or more issues)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (change which adds functionality or feature to the course)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Translations (change which adds or modify translations of the course)
+- [ ] Documentation (change which modify documentation related to the course)
 - [ ] This change requires an update to the course's z/OS environment

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-# Checklist:
+## Checklist:

+_Put an `x` in the boxes that apply.
+You can also fill these out after creating the PR.
+If you're unsure about any of them, don't hesitate to ask.
+We're here to help!
+This checklist will be used as reference for both the contributor and the reviewer_

+- [ ] I have read the [Contributing Guideline](https://github.com/openmainframeproject/cobol-programming-course/blob/master/CONTRIBUTING.md)
-- [ ] My code follows the style guidelines of this project
+- [ ] I have included a title and description for this PR
-- [ ] I have performed a self-review of my own code
+- [ ] I have DCO-signed all of my commits that are included in this PR
+- [ ] I have tested it manually and there are no regressions found
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas (if appropriate)
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation (if appropriate)
-- [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules